What sources do major LLMs consider authoritative Earned Content?

 Direct Answer

-Earned content is typically defined as authoritative sources, media outlets, review sites, and institutional publications.
-Earned content is independent of the brand itself.
+Earned content is typically defined as authoritative sources, media outlets, review sites, and institutional publications—anything that is independent of the brand itself.

 Detailed Explanation